CONTACT US

 Here at Woodlands, staff are committed to the teaching of phonics at the correct level for our pupils and consider that it is vitally important that children have a secure understanding of the letter sounds and spelling system of English.
 Phonic skills need to be developed in a systematic, staged approach in order to help all children to ‘achieve their potential’.

-At Woodlands, we follow the Read Write Inc Phonics programme, which is a method of teaching reading and writing, centred around learning the sounds of the letters (phonics) and then blending them together to read words.
+At Woodlands, we follow the Read Write Inc Phonics programme, which is a method of teaching reading and writing, centered around learning the sounds of the letters (phonics) and then blending them together to read words.
 The children also learn to break down words into individual sounds in order to write them.

 How does RWI work at Woodlands?